44 Best Online Proofreading Jobs To Make Money

 Many of the freelance jobs listed below require you to have up-to-date software and a solid familiarity with how to use it.
 Microsoft Software is one of the most common tools for proofreaders, so having this will be helpful.

 Alternatively, Google Docs is a fantastic online-based tool that is extremely useful for editing documents.
 I particularly love that Google Docs save automatically, so I never have to worry about losing my work!

-One of the best tools for proofreaders is Grammarly which is an awesome service that will help you to correct spelling and grammar mistakes!
+One of the best tools for proofreaders is Grammarly, an awesome service that will help you correct spelling and grammar mistakes!

 Sometimes it’s good to have a second pair of eyes on a piece of work!

 For many online proofreading jobs, understanding formatting styles such as MLA and APA will be extremely beneficial, not to mention helping you land higher-paying freelance jobs.